bishwathakur/GeminiChatBot/README.md

 ## Getting Started

-Follow these instructions to set up and run the Gemini Chatbot on your local machine.
+Follow these instructions to set up and run the GemBot AI on your local machine.

 ### Prerequisites